Memon Community

-Philanthropy is a central pillar of Memon existence.
-Deeply rooted in Islamic teachings of Zakat and Khidmat-e-Khalq (service to humanity), the community has built a vast welfare infrastructure benefiting millions regardless of faith or background.
+Philanthropy is not just an activity for Memons — it is a central pillar of their existence.
+Deeply rooted in Islamic teachings of Zakat (obligatory charity) and Khidmat-e-Khalq (service to humanity), the community has established a vast infrastructure of welfare that benefits millions, regardless of caste or creed.

 Education